-Furthermore, our lifestyles of consumption are supported by a system entrenched with incredible inequality.
-Costs are kept low by underpaying workers worldwide, who often make these cheap goods in unsafe and deeply disempowering work environments.
+Furthermore, our lifestyles of consumption are supported by a system entrenched in incredible inequality.
+Costs of material goods are kept low by underpaying workers worldwide, who often make these cheap goods in unsafe and inhumane work environments.

-The system has to crumble, and we have a limited window where we can have a say in how.
-In this window, we could abandon overconsumption as a desirable lifestyle and reclaim a relationship with the rest of life, including both fellow humans and other species, that is governed by reciprocity and respect.
+The system must crumble, whether because we chose to abandon reckless overconsumption and as a desirable lifestyle or because the impacts of climate change force that crumble.
+We have a limited window in which we could chose the dismantling of consumption-driven society and instead reclaim a relationship with the rest of life – including both fellow humans and other species – that is governed by reciprocity and respect.
 In short, we could start taking only what we need, work to cultivate thriving in all living beings, and reorient our values, aspirations and sense of worth and meaning away from material goods and onto something deeper and more lasting.

-Therefore, one of the greatest things you can do, with yourself, with your family and with your community is attempt to truly address overconsumption and the underlying systems of inequality and disempowerment.
+Therefore, one of the greatest things you can do, with yourself, with your family and with your community is attempt to truly address overconsumption and the underlying systems of inequality, exploitation, and extraction.

 How might this look?
 Well, here’s how we are beginning.
 Every single time we are about to make a purchase, we ask ourselves: Do I need that item?
 If the answer is yes, can I it second-hand?
 And what is the packaging factor involved?
 If the answer is no, and this is an item I want, why do I want it?
 Our goal is not to ignore all desires.
 If we can fuel the desire in some other way, that’s great.
 Maybe what we are really longing for is a sense of connection, belonging or something novel in our lives.
 Can we meet those desires without consumption?
 Occasionally, we treat ourselves to something new.
 But when we do, we do it mindfully, aware of the negative impact involved.
 We try to source such items from responsible companies.
 We try to limit packaging.

 We swap clothes with friends.
 We hand down clothes.
-We frequent libraries.
-We have mismatched dishes and silverware.
-Used furniture stores are awesome!
+We frequent libraries and consignment shops.
 When we hold birthday parties for our kiddos, we say no thank you to gifts.
 At birthdays and Christmas, we try to limit gifts to one special item, filled with thought and ideally something that is needed.
 An experience is even better.

 We repurpose.
 Old glass jars recently became Christmas gifts as decorated lanterns.
 Vitamin bottles are the best toys.
 Ripped clothing can be mended and when beyond repair, can become dust rags or handkerchiefs.